MicrosoftDocs/win32/desktop-src/WinHttp/iwinhttprequest-setcredentials.md

 ---
-Description: 'Sets credentials to be used with an HTTP server, whether it is a proxy server or an originating server.' ms.assetid: 'd96c6e76-92b8-4ad7-8ca7-a9acbed523ff'
+Description: Sets credentials to be used with an HTTP server, whether it is a proxy server or an originating server. ms.assetid: d96c6e76-92b8-4ad7-8ca7-a9acbed523ff
-title: 'IWinHttpRequest::SetCredentials method'
+title: IWinHttpRequestSetCredentials method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IWinHttpRequest::SetCredentials method